awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

   + Using AWS KMS keys for encryption\.
   + Enabling Amazon SNS notifications for log file delivery\.

+Beginning on April 12, 2019, trails will be viewable only in the AWS Regions where they log events\.
+If you create a trail that logs events in all AWS Regions, it will appear in the console in all AWS Regions\.
+If you create a trail that only logs events in a single AWS Region, you can view and manage it only in that AWS Region\.

 For more information about the AWS Management Console, see [AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html)\.

 ### CloudTrail CLI<a name="cloudtrail-concepts-cli"></a>